 All children and young people in Scotland are now expected to regularly access their learning through experience of the outdoors.
 Curriculum for Excellence indicates that outdoor learning experiences are best delivered through a combination of school-based outdoor learning and residential programmes.

-The curriculum says that spending time away from home gives children and young people opportunities to develop:
+Spending time away from home gives children and young people opportunities to develop:

 SYHA Youth Active Grants

-Teachers and youth group leaders have seen a real, long term benefit to their young people taking part in an SYHA Youth Programme.
-Find out more here.
+Teachers and youth group leaders have seen a real, long term benefit to their young people taking part in an SYHA Youth Programme, find out more here.

-Funded Opportunities: Give Us A Break
+Give Us A Break

 Our funded opportunities are open to all schools and youth groups who are working with young people affected by deprivation and social exclusion.
 Find out more about funding opportunities by visiting our Give Us A Break page.